SabinXtha1/SabinXtha1/ReadMe.md

 # 💫 About Me:
 My name is Sabin Nayaju .I'm an 18-year-old full-stack developer from Nepal.
-I'm currently learning  Django, and have experience in frontend development with React, Next.js,JavaScript, HTML, and CSS, as well as backend development with Node.js and Express.
+I'm currently learning  laravel, and have experience in frontend development with React, Next.js,JavaScript,PHP, HTML, and CSS, as well as backend development with Laravel, Node.js and Express.

 ## 🌐 Socials: